OUR FAVOURITE MEXICAN RESTAURANTS IN BERLIN

 - Kantstraße 51, 10625

 Chupenga offers up salads, burritos, tacos, quesadillas, and bowls that you can customize to your tastes.
 Everything is freshly made to order, with unique ingredients like lentils, quinoa, and more.
-My favourite dish is the taco bowl with guacamole, as well as their homemade tortilla chips.
+My favorite dish is the taco bowl with guacamole, as well as their homemade tortilla chips.
 If you dine in, they also have numerous hot sauces to try with your meal.

 - Mohrenstraße 42, 10117